GLP-1 Guide

 When to inject:

-• Inject in the evening (nausea during sleep is less noticeable)
+• Inject in the evening (nausea during sleep is less noticeable; the injection technique guide covers the full step-by-step)

 • Night injection = wake up mostly acclimated to dose